-For the year ended December 31, 2019, other operating expenses increased 3.3% to \$325.4 million from \$315.2 million in 2018.
-The increase is primarily attributable to higher investment banking deal costs, travel costs, litigation expense, dues and assessments, and subscription costs, partially offset by a decrease in the provision for loan losses.
+Other operating expenses - For the year ended December 31, 2019, other operating expenses increased 6.3% to \$315.5 million from \$296.8 million in 2018.
+The increase is primarily attributable to higher investment banking deal costs, travel costs, litigation expense, dues and assessments, and subscription costs.